 All visitors intending to stay in Japan for longer than three months or engage in paid work will need to apply for a long-term visa.
 While on a tourist visa in Japan, sightseeing and tourist activities are allowed, but engaging in employment is illegal.

-Temporary visas or visitor visas for Japan
+Temporary visas for Japan

-Those not from a visa-exempt country who would like to visit for tourism, attend conferences or conduct research are required to apply for a temporary visa for Japan.
-Depending on a person’s nationality and the purpose of their visit, these are valid for 15, 30 or 90 days and can be applied for at a Japanese embassy or consulate before arriving in the country.
+Those who are not from a visa-exempt country and would like to visit Japan for tourism purposes, attend conferences or conduct research are required to apply for a temporary visa for Japan.
+The validity of a Japanese temporary visa (usually 30, 60 or 90 days) typically depends on the applicant's nationality and the purpose of their visit and can be applied for at a Japanese embassy or consulate before arriving in the country.

 Applicants will need to complete an application form and submit proof of return flights.
-If travelling to Japan on business, additional documents may be required such as a letter from the applicant's company stating the nature of their visit and proof that the company will bear all costs of the visit.
+If travelling to Japan on business, additional documents, such as a letter from the applicant's company stating the nature of their visit, may be required.

 Long-term visas for Japan

 Those intending to live and work in the country for an extended period must apply for a long-term visa for Japan.
 There are different requirements depending on one's purpose in the country.
 Long-term visas should be applied for before entry into Japan.
 Work permits for Japan fall under this category.

 Those wishing to study, live or work in Japan are usually required to obtain a Certificate of Eligibility before applying for a long-term visa at a Japanese embassy.
 The applicant's sponsor in Japan, such as their employer or school, applies for the certificate on their behalf and testifies that the bearer meets the requirements for a visa.
 It's typically valid for only three months, so the applicant must obtain their visa and arrive in Japan before the certificate expires.